DiscoverAtlanta.com homepage

 Panda Fest

-One of the most popular food festivals is coming to Atlantic Station.
-Panda Fest features more than 300 authentic Asian food options.
+Panda Fest returns to Atlanta for the third time bringing more than 300 authentic Asian food options.
 There will be more than 20 live cultural performances from Chinese, Japanese, Korean, Thai and Filipino traditions.
 While there won’t be any real pandas, you can snap a photo with the 15-foot panda inflatable.
-The event is April 4-6, but tickets are almost sold out.
+The event is April 3-5.

 Taste of Atlanta